 Dauphin’s Countryfest 🎸

 Dauphin is a 4 hour road trip away from Winnipeg, and at certain times of the year, thousands make the trip up.
 Dauphin’s Countryfest is one of those occasions.
 Country-lovers from across the province and the country flock to Canada’s longest running country music festival.
 The festival gets 14,000 attendees per day and boasts over 4000 campsites.
-This year’s music lineup features headliners Lady Antebellum and Dean Brody.
+This year’s music lineup features headliners Keith Urban, Luke Bryan, Johnny Reid and Doc Walker.
 Don’t forget your cowboy hat (our summers are hot)!

 Islendingadagurinn (Icelandic Fest) ⚔